Go back to All Blog posts

 Conclusion

 Times have changed, and the way organizations choose an ASM tool has also changed.
 The key aspects to look for in a modern ASM tool are deeper discovery of assets, exposure validation, and intelligent risk prioritization.
 In this article, we dove into the factors that can influence your choice of an ASM tool.
-Yet, this is only part 1, stay tuned for the next part where we go further to talk about what ASM looks like in practice.
+Yet, this is only part 1.
+In part 2 we go further to talk about what ASM looks like in practice.

 FAQs